 Kindle, like Create Space or Lulu, will give you a free ISBN that says INDEPENDENTLY PUBLISHED.
 Create Space used to say Create Space Independent Publishing Platform.

 This does not mean a given print on demand service OWNS your book.
 It simply means that if someone searches for your book that search leads to AMAZON, in this case, or the Ingram when they set you up for distribution (which is in the final tab of the new Kindle Print Book system).

-You if you have your own PERSONAL ISBN (not one issued by Lulu) you press one button if you want a free “Independently Published” ISBN from Kindle you select the other button and it will give it to you on the spot.
+If you DON'T have your own PERSONAL ISBN (it cannot be one issued by Lulu or another self-publisher) you press one button if you want a free “Independently Published” ISBN from Kindle you select the other button and it will give it to you on the spot.
 Which is great.
 You can copy that and enter it on your COPYRIGHT PAGE which is where it should go, along with the country of manufacture, which is based on which KINDLE you go through, as I’m sure the UK and Australia have one similar to the US one.

 For those in the US, it is Made in the U.S.A.

 Country of origin is important because under the copyright laws the laws, rights, and regulations of the country of origin apply.
 In the US we have some liberal laws, including mandatory minimums for pirates (provided you can prove they knew it was copyright materials they copied).

 You also have to send at least ONE FREE copy to the Library of Congress for their archives.
 There was some buzz about a small family publishing company being fined an incredible amount by the U.S. Government because they failed to send copies.
 The fine, by the way, is $250 initially and it goes out to $2,500 if you don’t respond within a moderate period of time PLUS the cost of them having to buy the book, plus tax and shipping.
 (The same rules apply to Canada for their national archive, but I don’t know if they do fines or not.)